-Electrical system indicators include a DC loadmeter and an AC/DC voltmeter, warning light, and caution lights.
+Electrical system indicators include a DC loadmeter and an AC/DC voltmeter or a DC Voltmeter/Loadmeter, warning light, and caution lights.

 1.10.4.1 DC Loadmeter

 The DC loadmeter, located on instrument panel, displays electrical current loading for the generator.